ezod/adolphus/README.markdown

 ## Development

+### Geometry Module

-For in-place use, it is necessary to build the geometry module using Cython.
-This can be done by issuing the following command in the repository root:
+[Cython] [cython] 0.14 or later is required for development involving the geometry module.
+After modifying `geometry.pyx`, be sure to regenerate the C source and build it in-place for testing by issuing the following commands in the repository root:

+    cython adolphus/geometry.pyx
     python setup.py build_ext --inplace

+The updated C source should be committed to the repository along with the Cython source so that users do not need Cython installed to build the module.

 ## Related Publications